akka/akka/akka-docs/src/main/paradox/remoting.md

   version=$akka.version$
 }

+Classic remoting depends on Netty.
+This needs to be explicitly added as a dependency so that users not using classic remoting do not have Netty on the classpath:

+@@dependency[sbt,Maven,Gradle] {
+  group=io.netty
+  artifact=netty
+  version=$netty_version$
+}

 ## Configuration

 To enable classic remoting in your Akka project you should, at a minimum, add the following changes